kwaklab-cornell/simGRO/README.md

 Monte Carlo simulation of RNA polymerase II pausing and elongation

 ## Quickstart
 - Disclaimer: this only works in Mac OS X. Kept getting seg faults in ubuntu.
-Can't figure out why.

 ### Download and install
 cd to your installation directory.